Your guide to reopening gyms and fitness centers during Covid-19 (and what other businesses are doing)

 We want to make sure that you are able to adapt and transition to this new and uncertain world that we now live in.

 The transition is made easier by the abundance of tools at your disposal.
 In the digital age, there is a tool to help resolve all your problems.

-We at Appointy have been receiving hundreds of requests from gyms, fitness studios and physical training centers to set up appointment scheduling for their businesses over the last few weeks.
+We at Appointy have been receiving hundreds of requests from gyms, fitness studios, health clubs, and physical training centers to set up appointment scheduling for their businesses over the last few weeks.

-Being an easy-to-use, online scheduling software, Appointy can help you implement social distancing guidelines, adapt to the post COVID-19 world and run your fitness center smoothly.
+Being an easy-to-use, online fitness scheduling software, Appointy can help you implement social distancing guidelines, adapt to the post-COVID-19 world, and run your fitness center smoothly.

 With our professional support team by your side, we can have you up and running in just 15 minutes!